google/santa-tracker-web/README.md

 You may also need Java if you're building on Windows, as the binary version of Closure Compiler is unsupported.

 Clone and run `yarn` to install deps, and run `./serve.js` to run a development server.
+This will copy the serving URL to your clipboard.

 ## Build and Release